 |

-| Positions | Research/Professional Interests | Personal Research Statement | Education/Other Relevant Experience |
+Positions | Research/Professional Interests | Personal Research Statement | Education/Other Relevant Experience |

-| Personal Interests | Publications at Stanford | Projects | Courses |
+Personal Interests | Publications at Stanford | Projects | Courses |

-Associate Professor,Head of Medical
+Head of the Medical

-Informatics Research Center,
+Informatics Research Center

 Department of Information Systems Engineering